PallaresLab/DNAPipeline/README.md

     ```

 ## Run workflow

-1. Clone workflow into working directory

-    ```bash
-    git clone <repo> <dir>
-    cd <dir>
-    ```

-2. Edit configuration files
+1. Edit configuration files

     change the path of fastq_dir, output_dir, reference_genome in "config.yaml"

-4. Execute the workflow.
+2. Execute the workflow.
 * The first time you are executing this snakemake pipeline it should run locally, once the first run is over (you can use --dry), you can switch to running it on the cluster.
     ```bash
     snakemake --configfile "config.yaml" --use-conda  --cores N
     ```